Sergeant Charles Irish

 Sergeant Irish sustained a severe head injury from the enemy fire.
-He spent six months at Walter Reed Army Hospital and against all odds, he survived.
-He earned. the Korean Service Medal with one Bronze Service Star, Combat Infantryman Badge, the United Nations Service Medal, a National Defense Service Medal, and a Good Conduct Medal.
+He spent six months at Walter Reed Army Hospital, and he survived against all odds.
+Irish earned The Korean Service Medal with one Bronze Service Star, the Combat Infantryman Badge, the United Nations Service Medal, a National Defense Service Medal, and a Good Conduct Medal.
 Because of a fire at the Army Records Depository in Washington D. C., a fire destroyed many servicemen’s records.
 Irish was finally awarded a Purple Heart Medal after 37 years.

-Upon retiring from the Army in February 1954.
-Charles returned to Bratenahl to continue his life.
+Charles retired from the Army in February 1954 and returned to Bratenahl to continue his life.
 In his younger years, Bud and his brother raced Formula One cars at Sports Car Club of America event and midget cars at Sportsman Park in Bedford, Ohio.
-Having lost an eye during his military service, his dream of becoming a professional race car driver was lost forever.
+Because he lost an eye during his military service, his dream of becoming a professional race car driver was lost forever.
 Charles became known in the family as the “wrench” who kept his brother’s race cars running.

-He joined the arborist business his father had started in 1912 and became president of the business in 1961 after his father’s death.
-Under his leadership, the company helped beautify such areas as Shaker Square, the Cleveland Museum of Art and many Greater Cleveland estates.
+He joined the arborist business his father had started in 1912 and became president in 1961 after his father’s death.
+Under his leadership, the company helped beautify such areas as Shaker Square, the Cleveland Museum of Art, and many Greater Cleveland estates.

 He married Johanne Allen in 1955.
 They had four children: Tim born in 1956, Margaret (Polder) born in 1959, Charles III born in 1960, and Elizabeth (Woods) born in 1963.